 Personal monitor mixing without the cost and complication.

-Do the math: Personal monitor-mixing systems run between $200 and $700 per person and require lots of connections.
+Do the math: Personal monitor-mixing systems run between $200 and $700 per person—not including headphone amps, in-ears, or power amps and stage monitors—and require lots of connections.
 In contrast, even if you don’t own an iPhone, a used 3G or 4G iPod touch can run you as little as $125.

 And QMix-AI on an iPhone or iPod touch controls the monitor aux mixes on your StudioLive AI mixer directly, over a wireless network, so unlike the original QMix, you don’t even need a laptop.
-And unlike expensive personal-monitor systems, you don’t need to run hundreds of feet of audio cables.
+And unlike expensive personal-monitor systems, each musician can have their own mix that can be stored and recalled in an instant.

 One monitor mix per iPhone.